laithsakka/Grafter/README.md

 3. tree_traversals: Indentify tree traversals
 4. abstract_access.

-An example of a code written for treefuser is bellow:
+An example of a code written for treefuser is bellow for more comlicated examples check examples folder.

 ```c++
 #include <assert.h>